 The Boy Jesus, Growing in Wisdom

-This Advent we’re looking at the humanity of Jesus.
+This Advent at our church we’re looking at the humanity of Jesus.
 Last Sunday we looked at Luke 2:40-52, a passage that gives us unique insights into the boyhood of Jesus.
 In fact, nowhere else in the Bible gives us any record of Jesus’ life between infancy and adult maturity (around age 30).
 And one of the great things this passage gives us is a small taste of what Jesus’ upbringing was like.

 Jesus didn’t know everything.